meilisearch/specifications/text/0001-script-based-tokenizer.md

 ### Summary

 The first step of document indexing in the Meilisearch engine is tokenization.
-Tokenization in the action of taking a sentence and splitting in units of language called tokens.
+Tokenization is the action of taking a sentence and splitting it in units of language called tokens.
 The tokenization task is highly language dependant and is a critical factor in the quality of the search results.

 ### Motivation